fbrbovic/cursor-rule-framework/docs/workflow-system.md

 # ⚡ Workflow System Guide

-This guide explains the three-phase development methodology at the heart of the Cursor Rule Framework: **Blueprint → Construct → Validate**.
+This guide explains the AI-driven development methodology at the heart of the Cursor Rule Framework: **Blueprint → Construct → Validate** with automatic epic integration.

 ## ⚠️ Prerequisites